robflop/megumin.love/README.md

 ### Important Information

-#### Using the master branch instead of releases does not guarantee receiving a working version of the website.
+- #### Using the master branch instead of releases does not guarantee receiving a working version of the website.
 I work on the site on my own pace and don't always update the master branch to a working state (especially when i am working on new features), so if you want a version that's guaranteed to work, use a release version -- optimally the latest.

+- If upgrading to a new version (especially a new major (i.e. 3.x -> 4.x)), be sure to check if the release notes mention anything regarding changes that need to be made to the database.
+If something like that is needed instructions on how to adjust the database will be given, be sure to follow those.

-If you add to the errorTemplates, you will have to create the actual html files for these in the `src/pages/errorTemplates/` folder as well, otherwise this setting will not take effect.
+- If you add to the errorTemplates, you will have to create the actual html files for these in the `src/pages/errorTemplates/` folder as well, otherwise this setting will not take effect.

-Update interval in the config represents minutes, following the cronjob syntax, so the max value is 60 (meaning once every hour).
+- Update interval in the config represents minutes, following the cronjob syntax, so the max value is 60 (meaning once every hour).

-`1` would mean once every minute, `10` once every 10 minutes etc. Commas will be rounded (this is due to scheduling).
+  - `1` would mean once every minute, `10` once every 10 minutes etc. Commas will be rounded (this is due to scheduling).

-It is also advised to check out the [Wiki](https://github.com/robflop/megumin.love/wiki) for more information.
+- It is also advised to check out the [Wiki](https://github.com/robflop/megumin.love/wiki) for more information.

 #### Important for proxying to 443 (SSL)